Cox box: Stroke rate

 Almost all modern coxswain's amplifier systems have a liquid crystal display, showing the stroke rate.
-On most systems, a magnet is positioned under the stroke man's seat.
-In bowloaded boats, the magnet is placed under the bow man's seat.
+On most systems, a magnet is positioned under the stroke rower's seat.
+In bowloaders, the magnet is placed under the bow rower's seat.
 As the rower moves up the slide (moving forward to prepare for the next stroke), a measurement is taken and fed to the system.
 Additionally, the display usually features a timer that can be stopped, cleared, and reset, along with a stroke counter.
 The display is often equipped with a backlight, useful in poor lighting.

 History

 Before the development of the cox box, a commonly documented practice was to use a megaphone to improve audibility, strapped to the head of the coxswain.
 At the same time, the coxswain would use an analog stopwatch and rate watch, which was often cumbersome during races.